Dmitry Gudkov: Accusations of lobbying the interests of construction companies

 In April 2013, Elena Tkach, a coordinator of the Coalition for Moscow and the municipal deputy of the Presnensky District, accused Gudkov of lobbying for the interests of construction companies whose projects involve the demolition of historic buildings in the center of Moscow.
-According to Tkach, in the past Gudkov repeatedly tried to negotiate with her about buildings on Tishinskaya Square (the "Don-stroy" project) and about building #25 on Bolshoy Kozikhinsky Lane, and in April insisted at a meeting to discuss buildings #13 and #15 on Kozikhinsky, which local deputies had been defending since 2009.
+According to Tkach, in the past Gudkov repeatedly tried to negotiate with her about buildings on Tishinskaya Square (the "Donstroy" project) and about building #25 on Bolshoy Kozikhinsky Lane, and in April insisted at a meeting to discuss buildings #13 and #15 on Kozikhinsky, which local deputies had been defending since 2009.
 In her blog and in interviews, Tkach said that together with Gudkov, at the meeting there were also Vyacheslav Dushenko, a member of "A Just Russia", and the son of the owner of the Investcom company, which was claiming for the land.
-According to Tkach, Gudkov represented the developer as sponsor of the "Parfenov" program on the TV channel "Dozhd" and claimed that by allowing the demolition of the building she would support the Russian opposition, and Dushenko threatened her with the use of an administrative resource.
+According to Tkach, Gudkov represented the developer as sponsor of the "Parfenov" program on the TV Rain channel and claimed that by allowing the demolition of the building she would support the Russian opposition, and Dushenko threatened her with the use of an administrative resource.
 Radio “Svoboda” noted that earlier Gudkov's attempt to finance "Parfenov" through the Opposition Coordinating Council led to a conflict with a number of its members and Andrey Piontkovsky’s withdrawal from the association.

 Gudkov declined to comment on media accusations, and replied in his blog that he had not been lobbying anything, but acted as an intermediary.
 According to him, he arranged a meeting at the request of a colleague whose friend was extorted by the Moscow mayor's office to pay a bribe in exchange for the land registration, threatening to transfer the land to Nikita Mikhalkov.
 Gudkov claimed that he left the meeting 15 minutes after it began, and also denied the connection of the invited entrepreneur with the "Parfenov" program.
 After the publication of Tkach's statements, Anatoly Vyborny, the deputy from "United Russia", sent a request to the Duma ethics commission to assess the ethics of Gudkov's actions, and a request to the Prosecutor General's Office to check the information in the Tkach's blog.